Moths and Butterflies: Relatives, Not Rivals

 Lymantriidae

-- Unlike other families, Lymantriidae is divided into tribes rather than subfamilies, since the accurate history of evolution of this family is not well-known.
+Unlike other families, Lymantriidae is divided into tribes rather than subfamilies, since the accurate evolutionary history of this family is not well-known.
 Lymantriidae consist of more than 2,500 species spread across 350 genera.

 Noctuidae

-- The Noctuidae family — the largest Lepidopteran family and one of the largest families in the animal kingdom by the number of species it contains — consists of more than 4,200 genera and considerably more than 35,000 species, divided into 36 subfamilies; some have suggested that the discovery and naming of all the species in the Noctuidae family would take the number of species up to 100,000.
+The Noctuidae family (the largest Lepidopteran family and one of the largest families in the animal kingdom) consists of more than 4,200 genera and considerably more than 35,000 species, divided into 36 subfamilies.
+Some have suggested that the discovery and naming of all the species in the Noctuidae family would take the number of species up to 100,000.

-- Noctuidae are the perfect illustration of the popular understanding of moths — they have dull, brownish colored forewings and brightly colored hindwings (which are hidden while resting), most are nocturnal (even the caterpillars) and many are considered pests.
-Especially, the caterpillars of some species are notorious pests to food crops such as brassica.
+Noctuidae are the perfect illustration of the popular understanding of moths, they have dull, brownish colored forewings and brightly colored hindwings (which are hidden while resting), most are nocturnal (even the caterpillars) and many are considered pests.
+The caterpillars of some species are notorious pests to food crops such as brassica.

-Noctuidae have many remarkable features that have helped them proliferate rapidly.
+Noctuidae have many remarkable features that have helped them spread so successfully.
 Caterpillars of many of these moths are able to digest poisonous plants, giving them a straight advantage over others.
-Adult Noctuidae also possess an ability that has helped them fend off their primary predator — bats.
+Adult Noctuidae also possess an ability that has helped them fend off their primary predator, bats.
 Bats locate their prey by echolocation, a sort of biological sonar.
-Many noctuid moths have organs that register the sounds emitted by bats, and cause the moths’ wing muscles to spasm.
+Many noctuid moths have organs that register the sounds emitted by bats, and cause the moths' wing muscles to spasm.
 The moths fall out of flight with an unpredictable, uncontrolled trajectory, making it hard for the bats to precisely navigate towards them.

 Saturniidae